fmalmeida/ngs-preprocess/docs/quickstart.rst

   # Running for both Illumina and nanopore data
   nextflow run fmalmeida/ngs-preprocess --shortreads "dataset_1/illumina/read_pair_{1,2}.fastq" \
   --shortreads_type "paired" --quality_trim 30 --flash_execute --threads 3 \
   --nanopore_fastq "dataset_1/ont/ont_reads.fastq" --outdir "dataset_1/preprocessed"

 Outputs will be at ``dataset_1/preprocessed``

 Dataset 2
 =========

-After downloaded the dataset shall be available as ``dataset_2`` directory.
+After downloaded and decompressed the dataset shall be available as ``e-coli-k12-mg1655-raw-reads-1.3.0`` directory.
 The data can be preprocessed using the following command:

 .. note::